Data Protection Policy

 - 1. Download

 - 2. Edit

 Our Data Protection Policy template is suitable for any type of business with employees.
 It sets out how staff and management should deal with data protection in the workplace.
 It also includes a “Fair Processing Notice” regarding employee data, to notify staff of how you will hold and handle their personal data.

-Under the Data Protection Act 1998 (the DPA), there are certain rules that every employer must observe regarding the security, protection, handling (or processing), storage of personal data about their staff.
+Under the General Data Protection Regulation (the GDPR), there are certain rules that every employer must observe regarding the security, protection, handling (or processing), storage of personal data about their staff.
 This policy (and of course ensuring it is enforced in practice) is a good step in the direction of ensuring the employer’s legal responsibilities on data protection are complied with.

 Using our Data Protection Policy template